 On the other hand, fewer sauces are used in chao mian.
 But different varieties are available for this dish.

 Which is healthy?

-As both dishes are made by wheat-flour based egg noodles so that both have the same nutritions value.
+As both dishes are made of wheat-flour-based egg noodles so that both have the same nutritions value.
 But as Chao mian fry more times with oil so it contains more fat than lo mian.
-In a cup of egg noodles contain 230 calories, 4 grams fat, 50 grams carbohydrates and 10 grams proteins.
+A cup of egg noodles contains 230 calories, 4 grams of fat, 50 grams of carbohydrates, and 10 grams of proteins.

 Try our best recipes

 - Chicken Bhuna Recipe – Spicy Chicken Tikka Bhuna

 - Chicken Cutlet Recipe: Two Easy Ways to Make Chicken Cutlets

 - Crispy Onion Pakora Recipe – How to Make Onion Pakoda